MandyHole/school-clubs/README.md

 <p>A reporting system that can be generated for each pupil at the end of each term as a type of invoice to be added to the school bill would help administrators lessen their workload.
 I briefly explored <a href="https://django-import-export.readthedocs.io/en/latest/getting_started.html" target="new" aria-label="Getting started with import/export">exporting records</a> and <a href="https://snyk.io/advisor/python/admin-totals#package-footer" target="new" aria-label="Admin Totals information">totaling data</a>, but neither seemed ideal solutions so I ultimately left it due to time constraints and the scope of the project.</p>

 <p>An alert of some sort or an automatically generated email to administrators when someone added a child, made a date request or amended their child's sessions would also help administrators lessen their workload so they don't have to check each date for requests awaiting approval.</p>

-<p>Pupils with particularly long surnames may make the text overflow off of hero area on the Amend Pupil page.</p>

 <h2 id="deploy"> Deployment & Local Development</h2>